-Senior Campus students are to contact their Pastoral Care Teacher.
+Senior Campus students should contact their Pastoral Care Teacher.
 If this is not possible or feasible, they can contact their Year Level Coordinator, a teacher they trust, their House Leader, our Pastor, our Deputy Head of Senior Campus or the Head of Senior Campus.

-FOR PARENTS AND CARE GIVERS
+FOR PARENTS AND GUARDIANS

-Parents and Care Givers of Junior Campus students are to contact their child's Class Teacher.
+Parents and Guardians of Junior Campus students are to contact their child's Class Teacher.
 If this is not possible or feasible, they can contact the Deputy Head of Junior Campus in the first instance, followed by the Head of Junior Campus and then the Head of College if required.

-Parents and Care Givers of Senior Campus students are to contact their child's Pastoral Care Teacher or House Leader.
-If this is not possible or feasible, they can contact their child's Year Level Coordinator in the first instance, followed by the Deputy Head of Senior Campus, the Head of Senior Campus and then the Head of College if required.
+Parents and Guardians of Senior Campus students are to contact their child's Pastoral Care Teacher.
+If this is not possible or feasible, they can contact the Year Level Coordinator in the first instance, followed by the Deputy Head of Senior Campus, the Head of Senior Campus and then the Head of College if required.